Boran/webfact-make/README.md

 Using
 -----
+* Build a first Drupal website: Go to the websites menu > vanilla > Manage > create.
+  - It will take maybe 40 seconds and the 'built status' will reach 100.
+  - Go to Manage > Docker logs to follow progress.
+  - Now, how to visit the new website that has been created?
+This can be done in several ways, mapping a port on the docker server to the new website, or using an nginx container to automatically map the port.
-Todo: add a walkthough on create templates and websites and operations on websites.
+* Todo: add a walkthough on create templates and websites and operations on websites.